Roots and Radishes

 This simple quinoa salad with cucumber is perfect for times when you need a basic quinoa salad to pair with your favorite proteins or use as a base for a delicious grain bowl.
 With flavor that gets even better in the fridge, it's an excellent salad to meal prep for nourishing lunches or side dishes throughout the week!

-Simple detox quinoa salad in clear glass bowl with spoon.
+Lemony quinoa cucumber salad in a bowl with fresh herbs.

 Make your preferred protein to toss in or use up leftovers, use as a flavorful base for grain bowls, or scoop this salad into your leafy green salads to add texture and variety.
 This salad travels well, so it's perfect to pack up for work or school, yet it also makes for a quick, low-effort work from home lunch.